SARAAD69/React-Slider/README.md

+# Custom React Slider

+Features simple slider which allows you to display any kind of HTML content as long as it is added into **sliderArr** (array of slider objects).
+Also provides slide navigation.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Follow these instructions to set up enviroment and replace default files with the project afterwards.
+To enable SASS processing run following command:

+### `npm install sass-loader node-sass --save-dev`

 ## Available Scripts